grafana/tempo/docs/sources/tempo/setup/upgrade.md

 ### Remove support for Search on v2 blocks

 Users can no longer search blocks in v2 format.
 Only vParquet and vParquet2 formats support search.
-The following search configuration options were removed from the overrides section:
+These search configuration options were removed from the overrides section:

 ```
 overrides: